Total Hip Replacement (THR)

-Under the care of Dr. Rhonda Aliah, veterinarian for the Tautphaus Park Zoo in Idaho Falls, ID, Panja, a six-year-old snow leopard arrived at the Sun Valley Animal Center on the morning of December 15 at 10 am for a Total Hip Replacement.
+Under the care of Dr. Rhonda Aliah, veterinarian for the Tautphaus Park Zoo in Idaho Falls, ID, Panja, a 6-year-old snow leopard, arrived at the Sun Valley Animal Center on the morning of December 15 at 10 am for a Total Hip Replacement.

 The 94-pound cat suffered from hip dysplasia, making him an excellent candidate for THR to relieve his arthritic pain.
-Orthopedic veterinary surgeon, Dr. Randy Acker performed the surgery much like he has on countless Labradors, golden retrievers and even other exotic animals.
+Dr. Randy Acker performed the pet surgery much like he has on countless Labradors, golden retrievers, and even other exotic animals.